BadereddineHaitham/BadereddineHaitham/README.md

 ## 🎓 About Me

 AI & Data Science Engineering student at **The Higher School of Computer Science (ESI SBA)**, specializing in Artificial Intelligence and Data Science.
-Passionate about building intelligent systems and deploying real-world ML solutions.
+Passionate about building intelligent systems and deploying real-world solutions.

 - 🔭 Currently working on Computer Vision and Deep Learning projects
 - 🌱 Exploring advanced NLP and model deployment techniques